Many annual reviews say the year has gone by so fast. But it seems like a very long while since I wrote my review of Debt Advice in 2018.

 The FCA will see a couple of its debt policies go live:

-- the credit card persistent debt intervention will be reaching the 36-month point for many customers, see Credit card says you’re in persistent debt & must pay more … but what if you can’t?
+- the credit card persistent debt intervention will be reaching the 36-month point for many customers.
 I don’t know what the lenders intend to do – apart from sending yet another letter.
 It could be a damp squib.
 It could result in many wanting debt advice.
 Or people being panicked into consolidating at a poor interest rate.

 - the remaining banks will have to announce their new, simple overdraft rates.
 I am sceptical that competition will reduce charges and so far there hasn’t been much sign of it from the first few banks announcing their new arranged overdraft fees, see Are your overdraft fees going up?
 New “simpler” charges may not be cheaper!